 2017 — This is the year that coworking finally cracks one million coworkers worldwide.

-2018 – London is currently the capital of coworking, with more coworking spaces than New York, San Francisco, and Berlin.
-Coworking occupies 10.7 million square feet of office space in Central London alone.
+2018 — London is currently the capital of coworking, with more coworking spaces than New York, San Francisco, and Berlin.
+Coworking occupies 10.7 million square feet of office space in Central London alone, with spaces like the Mindspace Shoreditch coworking contributing to this dynamic trend.

-2018 – Today, only 4 years after its inception, Mindspace has 28 locations across 13 cities in 7 countries and are continually growing.
+2018 — Today, only 4 years after its inception, Mindspace has 28 locations across 13 cities in 7 countries, including a coworking space London, shared Philadelphia office spaces and Brooklyn coworking, and are continually growing.
 In just four years, Mindspace has expanded to a global community of over 14,000 members.

 2019 — Worldwide, over 21,000 coworking spaces expected by the end of 2019.